Fyg369/Kernel-Action/README.md

 ## Note
  This workflow is universal.
 You need to have a certain foundation in writing github workflows and a little knowledge of the Android kernel to use this.

-## Warning

-Strongly recommends using the stable version (tags such as v1.2) instead of the development version (main branch), because main branch is not a stable branch which may have some technical problems.

 ## How to use?
 - First, you need to determine the kernel source code and configuration files.
 - Find your kernel source repository and configure the workflow file according to the following example and README.md: